SlicerMorph/Tutorials/FastModelAlign/README.md

 # The `FastModelAlign` module

-The `FastModelAlign module` in SlicerMorph is for conveniently testing 3D model registration.
-Currently, it perfroms rigid and affine registration.
-The rigid registration involves RANSAC and ICP steps using downsampled pointclouds.
-The pointcloud-based rigid registration is the foundation of ALPACA automated landmarking (see the [ALPACA publication](https://doi.org/10.1111/2041-210X.13689) and [ALPACA tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/ALPACA/README.md) for more information).
-The rigid registration functions used in this module are based on the newly developed ITK-based `ALPACA (preview)`.
-The affine registration is based on the `pycpd` python package.
+The `FastModelAlign module` in SlicerMorph is for 3D model registration.
+Currently, it perfroms rigid (with or without scaling) and affine registration.
+The rigid registration involves RANSAC and ICP steps from the downsampled pointclouds derived from 3D models.
+[For more technical implementation details, see the related ALPACA automated landmarking publication](https://doi.org/10.1111/2041-210X.13689).

 ## 1. Download sample data
 We provided two partial models of the same mountain beaver skull derived from two separate photogrammetric runs as sample data: `partial_photogram_model1.obj` is a partial skull with no bottom, and `partial_photogram_model2.obj` is a partial skull with no top.
 After installing the SlicerMorph extension, they can be downloaded from the `Sample data module`: clicking the `partial photogrammetry models` button under the `FastModelAlign` tab will download the two sample models to the Slicer cache folder and load them into Slicer automatically (also downloadable here: [SlicerMorph sample data](https://github.com/SlicerMorph/SampleData).
 The following tutorial are based on these two sample models.